-Have you ever heard of a squirrel in your yard?
+Have you ever heard a barking squirrel in your yard?
 You might have.
 Squirrels are not exactly the most covert of creatures.
 They are deft, yes, but they are not quiet.
 In fact, squirrels possess quite the vocal range that helps them communicate.

 Let’s take a look at the sounds and noises made by squirrels and what they mean:

 Squirrel Alarm Calls Across Species

 Most of the noises that squirrels make are considered to be a variety of alarm signals.
 Squirrels send them in response to a threat and they are essential mechanisms in helping them live many years in the wild.
 The type of sound depends on the nature of the threat and the type of squirrel.
 A more detailed look at noises made by squirrels reveals the following: